johnmcgovern/ansible-splunk-base/README.md

 - Both "systemd" and "initd" methods of Linux process managemenent are supported. systemd is ONLY available in Splunk Enteprise version 7.2.2 and later.
 - Splunk versions 7.2.2 - 7.2.x implement "enable boot-start" differently than 7.3.0 and later.
 This is now accounted for.
 - Assuming a semi-default install (such as you would find if you installed with this playbook), upgrade.yml will convert from initd process management to systemd process management if you flag "systemd" on install_method.
+- A number of config items are set which disable pop-ups and modal dialogues which would normally be shown to the Splunk admin and/or users such as new version available notifications, UI tours, and python 2.7 deprication notifications.
+The goal here is to generally avoid UI annoyances that would crop up in automatic distributed Splunk deployments.
 - This Ansible playbook does not currently handle OS level firewall allowances for splunkd TCP ports.

 ### To-Do